Initial Coin Offering (ICO)

 • Regulators like the SEC have increasingly scrutinized ICOs, classifying many as unregistered securities offerings.

-How an ICO Works
+How It Works: The Lifecycle of an ICO

 ICO vs. IPO